 The policies applied in these condensed interim consolidated financial statements are based on International Financial Reporting Standards ("IFRS") issued and outstanding as at December 31, 2018.
-Any subsequent changes to IFRS that are given effect in the Company's annual consolidated financial statements for the year ending December 31, 2019 could result in a restatement of these condensed consolidated interim financial statements.

 These condensed interim consolidated financial statements should be read in conjunction with the Company's 2018 annual consolidated financial statements.
 The policies set out below were consistently applied to all the periods presented, apart from the adoption of IFRS 16 effective January 1, 2019.